Instruction

 Another key that goes for both singles and doubles.
 The pros are by no means the standard for exemplary serves.
 Yes, a lot of them like Dekel Bar or Tyson McGuffin have great ones, but their ability to generate pace on their serves is not so easy to learn.

 Instead of trying to bomb a fast serve, use topspin and think about the height of the trajectory of your serve instead.
-Hitting a higher-looping serve with topspin deep can be as effective – if not more effective – than hitting a fast serve.
+Hitting a higher-looping serve with topspin deep can be as effective (if not more effective) than hitting a fast serve.

 Again, look back at the first key above.
 Depth is everything.
 Pinning your opponent back and delaying their transition to the kitchen is what translates to success.
 Hitting the ball deeper via hitting it higher can be a great way to achieve this.

-Basic Serving Strategy
+Basic Pickleball Serving Strategy

-Let’s talk about basic serving strategy.
+Let's talk about basic pickleball serving strategy.
 First, come up with a quick and easy routine to get yourself ready before every serve.
 A lot of players like to do the same few steps every time to help them build consistency and be ready.
 I like to bounce the ball a few times, bend my legs, and visualize my target across the net.
-Everyone has a different way to get ready – find yours and practice it before every serve.
-Don’t serve before you are ready!

 Tips and Drills to Becoming a Dominant Dinker